Herr-visanovich/Web-card/README.md

 # Web-card
-An exercise to create cards
+An exercise to create cards using html and css